 - When are you available?

-- I work full time, so I teach after 6:30pm weekdays and any time during the weekend.
+- I currently tutor full-time; I teach flexibly during the week and during the weekend.
 I try to work with as many students as possible.

 - Which ages and levels do you teach?

 - I teach students all ages ranging from 14-adult, from GCSE - Masters degrees and any other professional qualifications.